-Low-speed synchronous motors provide highly precise speed regulation, low-speed rotation and quick bi-directional rotation.
-The basic construction of low-speed synchronous motors is the same as that of stepping motors.
+Low-speed synchronous motor is the continuous rated synchronous motor in which quick bi-directional rotation is possible.
+The basic construction of low-speed synchronous motor is the same as that of stepping motors.
 Since they can be driven by an AC power supply, they are sometimes called AC stepping motors.

 The motor rotates at a speed proportional to and accurately synchronized with the frequency of the power supply.
 A fluctuation in load does not affect the rotation speed.

-If operated within the permissible load inertia, the motor can start, stop and reverse with 1.5 cycles (0.03 sec at 50 HZ, 0.025 sec at 60 Hz) of the power supply frequency.
+If operated within the permissible load inertia, the motor can start, stop and reverse within 1.5 cycles (0.03 sec at 50 Hz, 0.025 sec at 60 Hz) of power supply frequency.

 Constant speed can be maintained even during lowering operations.
-Low-speed synchronous motors are suitable for applications where vertical operation at a constant speed is required.
+Low-speed synchronous motors are suitable for application, such as an elevator system, whereby vertical operation at the constant speed is required.